Karandra/Kortex-Mod-Manager/docs/srcs/comparison.md

 			</td>
 			<td id="Vortex">
 				Additional extensions are available at <b>NexusMods</b>.
-				Supports JavaScript, C++, and various other electron extensions
+				Supports JavaScript, C++, and various other electron extensions.
+				Extensions are available to install from within the program.
 			</td>
 			<td id="NMM">
 				<div class="cmp-no" />